 6 to 21 workdays 13 biweekly pay periods

-The County will provide up to two (2) days paid bereavement leave upon the death of an employee’s parent, spouse, domestic partner, child or step-child, sibling, mother-in-law, father-in-law, grandparent or grandchild.
+The County will provide up to twenty-four (24) hours paid bereavement leave upon the death of an employee’s parent, spouse, domestic partner, child (including through miscarriage or stillbirth), step-child, sibling, sibling-in-law, mother-in-law, father-in-law, grandparent, grandparent-in-law or grandchild.

 In addition, employees may utilize accrued sick leave pursuant to Section 20.2 (4).